rhudaj/personal-website-v2/README.md

 - The website uses React Router to handle routing.
 - The website is hosted on GitHub Pages.
 - The contact page has a form that sends an email to me when submitted.
+- Uses Intersection Observer API to observe when the image enters the browsers viewport.

 ### Navigation